FannNt/training-STS/task3-RESTful_API/README.md

 3. **Use Token**: Include token in `Authorization` header for all book operations
 4. **Logout**: Send token to `/api/logout` to invalidate it

-## Security Notes

-⚠️ **This is a demonstration project.
-For production use, consider:**

-- Using HTTPS/TLS for encrypted communication
-- Implementing password hashing (bcrypt, argon2)
-- Using JWT tokens with expiration
-- Adding rate limiting for login attempts
-- Storing tokens in a database or Redis
-- Implementing refresh tokens
-- Adding role-based access control (RBAC)

 ## Notes

 - This API uses in-memory storage, so data and tokens will be lost when the server restarts